-6 - Open communication channels with local fire departments and law enforcement before you're confronted with a crisis.
+6 Open communication channels with local fire departments and law enforcement before you're confronted with a crisis.
 "One of the things we learned," a former OSHA official told us, "is OSHA needs better involvement with emergency departments."
 Initially after the twin towers collapsed, OSHA personnel were rebuffed by the incident command under the direction of a New York City fire department battalion chief.
 "They didn't know who we were, our expertise, what we could contribute; they had never trained with us," he explained.

-One of the lessons learned listed in "Inside the Green Line" is the need to strengthen ties between OSHA and regional and local emergency responders.
+One of the lessons documented in OSHA's official account of its ground zero activity, "Inside the Green Line," is the need to strengthen ties between OSHA and regional and local emergency responders.
 The same could be said for the relationship today between many industrial and construction sites and local responders.